 Stay regular – Constipation is the thief of health.

 Eat lots of fruits and veggies and avoid soda and refined carbohydrates.
 (After the initial rush, SUGAR will always make you TIRED!)

-T= THANKFULNESS: Studies have shown that gratitude makes us happier and healthier.
-Thinking of others boosts our own mood and curbs depression.
+THANKFULNESS: Studies have shown that gratitude makes us happier and healthier.
+Thinking of what’s good in life boosts our own mood and curbs depression.
 A SMILE increases your ‘Face Value’!

 TIP # 5 – STAY IN BALANCE

 Moderation in all things: TV, Work, Eating, Exercise, Fun.

 Your kids will not die if they are not the best looking, or smartest kids in the world.

 Don’t expect to get everything done.
 Two weeks after you are gone from this world your house will be dirty again – and all by itself!
 Plan to do LESS and in the end you will get MORE.
 More peace, more rest, more happiness.

 TIP #6 – THINK AHEAD- (But don’t expect to get it all done in one day)